CS-3704-Spring-2023/spring-setup-group-2/README.md

 Storybook is here:
 * Production: <https://github.com/CS-3704-Spring-2023/spring-setup-group-2-docs>
 * QA:  <https://github.com/CS-3704-Spring-2023/spring-setup-group-2-docs-qa>
+Link to repo here: https://github.com/CS-3704-Spring-2023/spring-setup-group-2 We are communicating with each other through iPhone text messages.

 The GitHub actions script to deploy the Storybook to QA requires some configuration; see [docs/github-actions.md](docs/github-actions.md) for details.